-You are invited to attend the Annual Meeting of the Shareholders of Aastrom Biosciences, Inc. which will be held on November 14, 2001, at 9:00 a.m. at the Holiday Inn North Campus, 3600 Plymouth Road, Ann Arbor, Michigan 48105 for the following purposes:
+You are invited to attend the Annual Meeting of the Shareholders of Aastrom Biosciences, Inc. which will be held on November 12, 2003, at 8:30 a.m. at the Holiday Inn North Campus, 3600 Plymouth Road, Ann Arbor, Michigan 48105 for the following purposes:

-- 1. To elect two Class I directors, each to hold office for a three-year term and until their respective successors are duly elected and qualified.
-Management has nominated the following persons for election at the meeting: Fabrizio Bonanni and Alan M. Wright. - 2.
-To consider and vote upon a proposal to adopt the 2001 Stock Option Plan with an initial reserve of 2,100,000 shares. - 3.
-To consider a proposal to amend the Articles of Incorporation to increase the number of shares of authorized common stock to an amount up to 150,000,000 shares. - 4.
-To ratify the appointment of PricewaterhouseCoopers LLP as Aastrom's independent public accountants for the fiscal year ending June 30, 2002. - 5.
+1. To elect two Class III directors, each to hold office for a three-year term and until their respective successors are duly elected and qualified.
+The following persons have been nominated for election at the meeting: R. Douglas Armstrong and Joseph A. Taylor.

+2. To consider an increase in the maximum aggregate number of shares that may be issued under our 2001 Stock Option Plan by 2,000,000 shares.

+3. To consider a proposal to amend the Articles of Incorporation to increase the number of shares of authorized common stock to an amount up to 250,000,000 shares.

+- 4. To ratify the appointment of PricewaterhouseCoopers LLP as Aastrom's independent public accountants for the fiscal year ending June 30, 2004. - 5.
 To transact such other business as may properly come before the meeting.

-Shareholders of record at the close of business on September 28, 2001 are entitled to notice of, and to vote at, this meeting and any adjournments thereof.
-For ten days prior to the meeting, a complete list of the shareholders of record on September 28, 2001 will be available for examination by any shareholder for any purpose relating to the meeting during ordinary business hours at Aastrom.
+Shareholders of record at the close of business on September 26, 2003 are entitled to notice of, and to vote at, this meeting and any adjournments thereof.
+For ten days prior to the meeting, a complete list of the shareholders of record on September 26, 2003 will be available for examination by any shareholder, for any purpose relating to the meeting, during ordinary business hours at Aastrom.